altair-viz/altair_data_server/README.md

 and carry on from there.

 ## Remote Systems
-Remote systems (JupyterHub instances like Binder) usually do not allow the end user to access arbitrary ports.
-To enable users to work on that setup, make sure [jupyter-server-proxy](https://github.com/jupyterhub/jupyter-server-proxy) is installed on the jupyter server.
-In your notebook, use the following
+Remotely-hosted notebooks (like JupyterHub or Binder) usually do not allow the end user to access arbitrary ports.
+To enable users to work on that setup, make sure [jupyter-server-proxy](https://github.com/jupyterhub/jupyter-server-proxy) is installed on the jupyter server, and use the proxied data server transformer:
-transformer:

 ```python
 alt.data_transformers.enable('data_server_proxied')